 The unlikely CEO behind GTA VI has a game plan of his own

-BY JC Paredes 9 minutes AGO 4 MIN READ
+BY John Micheal Agustin 3 months AGO 4 MIN READ

 Strauss Zelnick is not the obvious face of Grand Theft Auto VI, and that is what makes him fascinating.
 The chairman and CEO of Take-Two Interactive oversees Rockstar’s parent company, yet he reportedly does not play video games himself.
 That contrast gives GTA VI a sharper business: one of entertainment’s biggest game development bets guided by a leader outside the controller’s glow.